 Mobile email marketing tools optimized for email messaging on mobile devices will work well if you want your email template to look great on smartphones and tablets – just remember it might get difficult to learn within the trial period of 30 days (but some documentation should help).

-Keep these considerations in mind when looking at a new email marketing automation tool.
+Consider these considerations when looking at a new email marketing automation tool.

-I hope this email marketing management blog has provided you with insights into email campaign optimization and growing your business.
+I hope this email marketing management blog has provided insights into email campaign optimization and growing your business.